nostr-resources/nostr-resources.github.io/index.md

 It's still very early days.
 There's known [privacy issues](https://consentonchain.github.io/blog/posts/nostr-privacy/) and other things.

+nostr is an open protocol and most clients are open-source.
+You are encouraged to report bugs and create PRs!

 ## Translations

 - [Chinese translation](https://mp.weixin.qq.com/s/RoO-oOgGAXpcGyjD8IYBdw) by Cakksakkas

-nostr is an open protocol and most clients are open-source.
-Feel free to report bugs and create PRs!

 ## About these Resources